garyhowarth/SDNist/README.md

 ### Temporal Map Challenge Environment

-SDNist v1.4b and v2.0 does not support the Temporal Map Challenge environment.
+SDNist v1.4b and v2.0 do not support the Temporal Map Challenge environment.

 To run the testing environment from the [*NIST PSCR Differential Privacy Temporal Map Challenge*](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/past-prize-challenges/2020-differential-privacy-temporal) for the Chicago Taxi data sprint or the American Community Survey sprint, please go to the the [Temporal Map Challenge assets repository](https://github.com/usnistgov/Differential-Privacy-Temporal-Map-Challenge-assets).